Librarian, Professor, Coordinator of Library Collections

 Together the librarians set the vision for a collection that supports teaching and learning.
 We support the Library's Mission of, "responding to our patron's informational needs by developing, maintaining and providing access to a balanced collection of materials and services that reflects the full range of diversity of the college community."

-As a Harper faculty member I am involved in College wide efforts, as well as several aspects of librarianship including: reference, instruction, collection development, acquisitions, serials, copyright, marketing and archives.
+As a Harper faculty member I am involved in College wide efforts, as well as several aspects of librarianship including: reference, instruction, collection development, acquisitions, serials, copyright, open access, marketing and archives.
 I have facilitated workshops for Harper faculty on collections and services, copyright, intellectual property, digital library resources for online and blended course design and Millennial students.
 Currently I serve on Harper's community of practice for open educational resources.

 I have a C.A.S. in Library Science from the University of IL Urbana-Champaign (2008), an M.S. in Library Science from UIUC (1999), a B.A. in English Literature and Spanish Language from UIUC (1997), and an A.A. from Harper College (1994).